NCCI Proposes Major Workers’ Compensation Rate Reductions

 “Workers’ compensation insurance represents a significant cost for all Connecticut businesses, small and large,” DiCocco said.

-If NCCI's recommendations are approved, it would be the fifth consecutive year workers' compensation rates have declined in Connecticut.
+If NCCI’s recommendations are approved, it would be the fifth consecutive year workers’ compensation rates have declined in Connecticut.
+NCCI's recommendation for lower rates is welcome news for the state's employers at a time when most other expenses continue to rise.

 The Insurance Department is accepting public comments on proposed rates through Oct.
 19.